andrew-codechimp/HA-Battery-Notes/docs/index.md

 Integration to add battery notes to a device or entity, with automatic discovery via a growing [battery library](library.md) for devices.
 Track the battery type, when the battery was replaced, when a battery is low based on device or global thresholds and also when a battery hasn't been reported for a while.
-Battery low, replaced and not reported are all via events and services, you have the option of creating your own automations for these or using the predefined ones in [community](./community.md).
+Battery low, replaced and not reported are all via events and actions, you have the option of creating your own automations for these or using the predefined ones in [community](./community.md).

 *Please :star: this repo on [GitHub](https://github.com/andrew-codechimp/HA-Battery-Notes) if you find it useful*
 *If you want to show your support please*